My Pain is Not My EX’s Fault. It’s On Me.

 Well I didn’t die.
 I sought out help like the help I got here on EXaholics.

 I found tools and anchors.
 And I got better.
-I got to the point where I got used to her being out of my life.
+I got to the point where I got used to the fact she was out of my life.

 Still, I get mental images of her leaving me, with her new man, happy without me, forgetting me, not even crossing her mind.

 You see, we really weren’t good for each other.
 For whatever reason.
-And there are many depending on the time of day and how I am feeling about myself.
+And there are many to choose from, depending on the time of day and how I am feeling about myself.

-I got over the breakup.
-I survived it.
+I survived the breakup.
 Didn’t think I would make it.
 But I did.

-I think, and I get you are really really hurting right now, that you too will get through it.
-Even though it doesn’t feel like it right now.
-You will.
+I get you may be really really hurting right now.
+Even though it doesn’t feel like it right now, you will survive too.

 I got frustrated when I saw others getting “better” before I did and when they found new relationships before I did.